 Walking dogs, safety and communication

 - Sign in, read all notes on large white board, grab baggies for poop collection, and a leash.

-- Latch the kennel door behind you from the inside and use command “back-up” and move to the back of the kennel.
+- Latch the kennel door behind you from the inside and gently put the collar on the pup

 - Keep the dog from jumping on you by holding collar and using command “down”

 - Praise and pet the dog – reinforce dog looking at you, paying attention, being calm